Kiresorg/tjx_csr_client_team_a/capstone.md

 * Working with New Technologies
     - Reading through documentation
-    - Understanding dependencies of libraries their constraints
+    - Understanding dependencies of libraries and their constraints

 * Miscellaneous
     - General bugs and issues